raghav20232023/mortgageCalculatorWithErrorHandling/README.md

 ![image](https://github.com/raghav20232023/mortgageCalculatorWithErrorHandling/assets/153320363/67b38ec6-6b4d-4910-875c-71cefd7976df)

-the above statements creates a package com.example and imports two classes
+the above statements creates a package com.example and imports two additional packages used later in the program.
+They are explained as follows :-
-1. java.text.NumberFormat :- this class import is used later in the program to format the final obtained answer as a currency instance for better presentability of big numbers
+1. java.text.NumberFormat :- this package import is used later in the program to format the final obtained answer as a currency instance for better presentability of big numbers
-2. java.util.Scanner :- this class import is used to create scanner object to take input values from the user
+2. java.util.Scanner :- this package import is used to create scanner object to take input values from the user

 ![image](https://github.com/raghav20232023/mortgageCalculatorWithErrorHandling/assets/153320363/0baf3e80-abc2-43c7-a11f-b689cab77d5b)